Breadcrumb

 You are eligible for this award if:

-• your business or organisation is Australian First Nations-led and owned
+- your business or organisation is 100% Australian First Nations-led and owned

-• your business or organisation is part of the arts and culture sector, such as community arts and cultural development, dance, experimental arts, literature, multi-arts, music, theatre and/or visual arts
+- your business or organisation is part of the arts and culture sector, such as community arts and cultural development, dance, experimental arts, literature, multi-arts, music, theatre and/or visual arts

-• your business or organisation is based in Australia
+- your business or organisation is based in Australia

-• your business or organisation has not previously received this award.
+- your business or organisation has not previously received this award.

 Assessment criteria

-Nominations will be assessed against two criteria.
+Nominations will be assessed against three criteria.
 This award is for small to medium First Nations Arts and Cultural Businesses.
 Under each criterion are bullet points indicating what the Peer Assessors may consider when assessing your application.
 You do not need to respond to every bullet point listed.

-1. Innovation and Recognition
+1. Innovation

-• uniqueness and innovation in practice
+- uniqueness and innovation in practice

-• leadership in bold ideas and new ways of doing business and collaborations
+- leadership in bold ideas and new ways of doing business and collaborations.

-• First Nations industry and peer recognition.
+- First Nations industry and peer recognition.

-2. Impact
+3. Impact

-• business activity directly benefits Australian First Nations communities
+- business activity directly benefits Australian First Nations communities

-• demonstration of business growth and achieving goals
+- demonstration of business growth and achieving goals

-• best practice principles for business and governance have been applied and shared
+- best practice principles for business and governance have been applied and shared

-• evidence of promoting ethical and environmentally sustainable practices.
+- evidence of promoting ethical and environmentally sustainable practices.

 Nominations